-Consider focusing on just 5 essential retail sales metrics, before your mind is buried under Excel pivot tables or your Qlikview screen overcrowds and freezes.
-For all an all, it’s the real time overview you need.
-Your way to glory is keeping real life events running smoothly in real time, and adjusting your strategy after certain periods.
+Consider focusing on just 5 essential retail sales metrics, before your mind is buried in Excel pivot tables or your Qlikview screen overcrowds and freezes.
+For all an all, it’s the real-time overview you need.
+Your way to glory is keeping real-life events running smoothly in real time, and adjusting your strategy after certain periods.

-Number of customers is the most straightforward metric for you retail business.
+A number of customers are the most straightforward metric for your retail business.
 Even a child gets that the place that’s crowding with customers must be doing good.
 You normally don’t go to an empty restaurant, don’t you?

-Customers are the sole source of money of you retail business.
+Customers are the sole source of money for your retail business.
 As Karl Marx had it, human work adds real value to land and capital.
 For a retailer, the more potential customers you get into your shop, the more money they’ll likely leave behind.

 If you’re in e-commerce, measuring customer numbers is pretty easy.
-It does however take some experience in reading the analytics.
+It does, however, take some experience in reading the analytics.
 Most probably you’ll be using Google Analytics, but don’t forget that your e-commerce backend has at least some visitor statistics.
-Even if these are not as fancy as Google provides, they are typically east to read and might even be more accurate.
-Set you benchmarks, compare results to last year and yesterday.
+Even if these are not as fancy as Google provides, they are typically easy to read and might even be more accurate.
+Set your benchmarks, compare results to last year and yesterday.

 In brick-and-mortar, pay attention to the number of visitors and the number of customers.
 The latter can be seen from your point of sale history.
 Use loyalty programs, so your customers identify themselves at the counter, then it’s much easier to understand if your retail traffic.
 Wait!
 Do you visit your retail stores in person?
 Visual estimation can be adequate enough.
 Estimate, before you start counting.

 NB!
-Number of customers is the only metric you can grow almost infinitely, i.e. the theoretical limit is the number of inhabitants on Earth.
-And possibly more, depending your views on extraterrestrial retail.
+A number of customers are the only metric you can grow almost infinitely, i.e. the theoretical limit is the number of inhabitants on Earth.
+And possibly more, depending on your views on extraterrestrial retail.

 2. Effectivity (Retail Conversion Rate)

 Alright, we already had to distinguish retail visitors and retail customers.
-Some visitor don’t buy anything.
+Some visitor doesn’t buy anything.
 It’s rather unlikely in a big shopping mall, but very common in specialty stores or luxury boutiques.

 Customer conversion ratio = No of transactions / Customer traffic x 100

-According to Industry Retailer, the average conversion rate for ecommerce sites is about 2-3%.
+According to Industry Retailer, the average conversion rate for e-commerce sites is about 2-3%.
 Sure it differs from industry to industry, but don’t feel too relieved if you’re in that range.
 To succeed, you need to be better than others.
-Just use common sense and browse Internet to find benchmarks suitable to you retail business, i.e. what you’re selling.
+Just use common sense and browse the Internet to find benchmarks suitable to your retail business, i.e. what you’re selling.

 3. Average Sale (Average purchase value)